togglhire/mockery/README.md

 It's common for a big package to have a lot of interfaces, so mockery provides `-all`.
 This option will tell mockery to scan all files under the directory named by `-dir` ("." by default) and generates mocks for any interfaces it finds.
-This option implies `-recursive=true`.

 `-all` was designed to be able to be used automatically in the background if required.

 ### Recursive

 Use the `-recursive` option to search subdirectories for the interface(s).
 This option is only compatible with `-name`.
-The `-all` option implies `-recursive=true`.

 ### Output